 Use the CDC- and EPA-Approved Products

 Another way of ensuring your safety is making sure that you’re using the right products.
 After all, if a property is not well cleaned and disinfected, everyone on the premises, including you, will be in danger of contracting the virus, especially if an infected person was in that location beforehand.
 Make sure that you’re using products that adhere to the CDC’s guidelines.
 You can choose disinfectants that are on the lists of the Environmental Protection Agency (EPA).
 You should also follow instructions on the labels for optimal results.
 You must leave surfaces wet with disinfectant for a short period of time before wiping.
 Of course, take precautionary measures, such as ventilating the area and wearing protective gear.
+Professional cleaners from phs come equipped with all the necessary gear to protect themselves and do their work efficiently.

 Clean Unoccupied Rooms Only